 The battle between the Mongols and the Seljuk Turks was fought at the defile of Köse Dağ (in modern Northeastern Turkey) on June 26.
 The Mongol army was about half the size of the Seljuk army.
 Immediately after the first round of skirmishing, the Mongols pretended to retreat.
 The Seljuk forces thought that the Mongols were fleeing.
-They broke their formation and rushed forward to chase the enemy.
+They broke formation and rushed to chase the enemy.
 After retreating for a short distance, the Mongols circled back and surrounded the disorganized Seljuk army and started slaughtering them.

 Kaykhusraw realized that his army was defeated, and he left the battlefield with his commanders.
 Most of their soldiers fled from the battlefield.
 The Mongols took control of the cities of Sivas and Kayseri.
 Kaykhusraw fled to Antalya.
 Eventually he paid a significant tribute to Baiju and became a vassal of the Mongol Great Khan.

 On their way to Asia Minor from Mongolia, the Mongol army had attacked several Turkish settlements and they had forced the Turkish tribes to flee to Asia Minor.
 Tens of thousands of Turks had poured into Asia Minor before the Mongols.
 They refused to go back to their homeland.
 They were adamant about practicing their tribal customs.
 It was difficult to control them and align them to the Islamic way of life.
-In the wake of defeat by the Mongols, the Sultans of Konya could not muster the economic and military resources to assimilate these migrants from Central Asia.
+In the wake of defeat by the Mongols, the Sultans of Konya could not muster the resources to assimilate these migrants from Central Asia.
 The pressure of the migrants, led to the disintegration of the Seljuk Empire into a number of principalities.

 Osman’s successor, Orhan Ghazi, became the Bey in 1326.
 In the same year, he captured the city of Bursa from the Byzantine Empire.
 In 1337, he took the title of Sultan (the word means guardian) and made Bursa the first Ottoman capital.
 In 1354, the Ottomans marched into Europe and conquered the Balkans.
 They conquered Constantinople in 1453.